Discover What Makes You Unique

 - Get to know your instructors.
 Begin building relationships and seek out an academic mentor.

-Narrow your choices of major (and minor) and apply for admission to your major.
+Begin narrowing down your choices for a major (and minor) and take the next step by applying for admission to your chosen program.

 - Advisors.
 Ask for help with your class selection.